Divorce: Child Support and Alimony

 Not all divorced parents like the idea of having to support their children.
 Some parents who are ordered to pay child support fail to do so on a timely basis, or fail to pay support at all.
 It is thus sometimes necessary for custodial parents who have been awarded child support to take action to collect what they are due.

 It used to be very difficult to force a 'deadbeat' spouse to pay child support.
 Fortunately, states have recognized the problem and have put laws in place that make it easier to enforce child support awards.
-Today, many states will punish spouses who won't pay child support by removing their driver's licenses, or even sending them to jail.
+Today, many states will punish spouses who won't pay child support by suspending their driver's licenses, or even sending them to jail.
 The states have also put in place mechanisms that make it easier for custodial spouses to get their duly awarded child support money.
 Many states now require employers to report all new hires.
 An "income withholding order" can be filed with the court, resulting in a court order that instructs an employer to withhold money from a known 'deadbeat' ex-spouse's paycheck, and instead send that money to the custodial spouse.

 If simple polite requests for payment fail, and the ex-spouse who owes money is too unstable employment-wise to make an "income withholding order" work out, other collection alternatives are possible.
 A custodial spouse can contract with a collection agency to arrange for payments to be made in a timely manner.
 Collection agencies are generally very good at finding and collecting court-ordered money, but they will take a significant portion of collected money as their fee for performing their services.
 The collections route is thus only attractive if no alternative means is available for obtaining the money.
 Hiring a lawyer to collect the money is also likely to work, but as with the collections agencies, is also likely to be expensive.